mttschltz/kittythinks/content/a-history-of-private-life-volume-i-from-pagan-rome-to-byzantium-by-paul-veyne-phillipe-ariès-georges-duby-part-i.md

 Interesting quote from this section:

 > _" \[...] teacher of literature they studied classical authors and mythology (of which they believed not a word, but knowledge of mythology was the mark of a cultured person)."_

+## ADOLESCENCE

+Civic and professional matters were learned on the job, while culture was studied in school.
+What a reversal compared to today!

+## YOUTH

+This chapter contained an interesting nod to Tacitus, who was a Roman historian and famously wrote _Germania_, one of the best sources for the Germanic tribal culture of the day.

+The authors quote Tacitus:

+> "_\[The Germans] know love only late in life, so that the strength of youth in them is not drained."_